 Advantages and disadvantages of 5G

 The main obvious improvement of 5G will be that it is incomparably faster than 4G.
-It is rumoured that the theoretical download speeds of 5G could reach up to 10,000Mbps.
+It has a theoretical download speed of up to 10,000Mbps.
 This is a huge leap forward compared to the theoretical maximum downloads speeds of 4G, which is around 150Mbps.

 There are going to be downsides to this new technology however.
-It relies on phone companies such as Apple and Samsung developing 5G technology in their handsets, and the cost of this is likely to be passed onto the consumer in terms of the price of the phone.
+It relies on phone companies such as Apple and Samsung incorporating 5G technology in their handsets, and the cost of this is passed onto the consumer in terms of the price of the phone (for example the new iPhone 12 range).
 It will also mean that older handsets will not be able to use the 5G technology, meaning that for a lot of people they will be forced to upgrade their phone which once again is bad news for our wallets!